bitcoinorghk/bitcoinhk.github.io/_posts/2015-09-08-buy-bitcoins-in-hong-kong.md

 ### Bitcoin Exchanges

-Buying Bitcoins on exchanges is usually the cheapest option in terms of fees and is relatively fast and convenient too.
+Buying Bitcoin on exchanges is usually the cheapest option in terms of fees and is relatively fast and convenient too.
 But it often requires a few days to set up an account and get verified, and you can expect exchanges based in Hong Kong to ask for your personal information like ID or address proof before you can start using their accounts.
 Please note that Bitcoin exchanges are not to be treated as banks.
 We recommend you to withdraw your coins quickly after your purchase to a wallet you control, and never keep any funds on an exchange for a longer time.

 #### Hong Kong Exchanges